Gravitational-Wave Constraints on Neutron-Star Pressure Anisotropy via Universal Relations: The f -Love relation for anisotropic neutron stars

 We also show, in the left panel of Fig.~\ref{fig2}, fits for the EOS-insensitive $f$-Love relations (for the real part of the frequency) given by

 with

 Note that the fitting coefficients depend on $\beta$.
 We also evaluate the variance as

 where $N$ is the number of data points for $x$.
 Note that the variance in Eq.~\eqref{var} encodes the EOS variation of the URs.
-In the top half of Table~\ref{tab1}, we provide the fitting coefficients for the UR fit and their standard deviation, for the five values of the anisotropy parameter $\beta$ shown in Fig.~\ref{fig2}.
+In the top half of Table~\ref{tab1}, we provide the fitting coefficients for the UR fit, their standard deviation, and the average and maximum absolute relative errors for the five values of the anisotropy parameter $\beta$ and five EOSs shown in Fig.~\ref{fig2}.
 We repeat the same analysis for the $f$-Love relation involving the imaginary part of the frequency (or the damping time) and present the fits and the coefficients in the right panel of Fig.~\ref{fig2} and the bottom half of Table~\ref{tab1}, respectively.